Seasonal Staff Summer 2021 COVID-19 FAQ

 Packing List (Recommendations)

 Crossroads does not have a uniform, but does provide T-shirts to be worn on specified days throughout the summer.
 Typical camp wear is informal and usually consists of shorts and T-shirts.
 Comfortable clothes that allow full participation in camp activities are encouraged.
 Favorite/expensive clothing is not recommended.
-It is important for staff to consider the overall message that their clothing choices project (see Prohibited Items below).
+It is important for staff to consider the overall message that their clothing choices project.
+Please keep in mind that your apparel is appropriate for outdoor acitivies in case of temperature and weather changes (see Prohibited Items below).

 - Sleeping bag or blankets/sheets and a pillow